 Criteria for Benchmarking

 The benchmarking criteria are based on international food safety standards and guidelines, such as those from the Codex Alimentarius Commission and the World Health Organization.
 These include essential elements like food defense, traceability, allergen management, and product recall procedures.
-The criteria are continually reviewed and updated to reflect the latest industry trends and best practices.
+The criteria are continually reviewed and updated to reflect industry trends and best practices.

 Benefits of Benchmarking